FindMySchool LogoFindMySchool

 Exceptional results are necessary but insufficient justification for a fee of £12,660 to £22,290 per term.
 Cheltenham Ladies' distinguishes itself through the breadth and depth of its co-curricular provision, which extends far beyond the standard extra-curricular activities one expects from any well-resourced school.

 Music is woven into the fabric of College life to an extent that few schools achieve.
 More than 1,000 individual music lessons and ensemble rehearsals take place every term, a figure made more extraordinary by the fact that no pupil misses an academic lesson to attend a music session.
 Over 40 permanent and visiting staff teach a comprehensive range of instruments.
-The diversity of music-making encompasses classical specialisms (the school boasts Royal College of Organists accreditation) through to contemporary ensembles.
+The diversity of music-making encompasses classical specialisms (the school offers Royal College of Organists accreditation) through to contemporary ensembles.

 The breadth of named ensembles is remarkable: the College Choir, Lower College Choir, Gospel Choir, Symphony Orchestra, Symphonic Wind Band, Jazz Band, String Ensemble, Sinfonia, Flute Ensembles, Saxophone Ensemble, Percussion Club, RocSoc, and multiple vocal workshops serve different levels and interests.
 Students can pursue formal exam qualifications through ABRSM, Trinity, or London College of Music.
 The annual House Music Competition generates inter-house rivalry and celebrates emerging talent.
 Beyond campus, the school's major choirs tour internationally, recent tours have taken singers to Venice, Tuscany, Umbria, Andalusia, and Catalonia.
 The college choirs have performed at St. Paul's Cathedral, York Minster, Eton College Chapel, and Winchester Cathedral, giving singers experiences that few British schools offer.